 What are the implications of these patterns for the ecology and climate change responses of canopy versus understory trees?

 Our primary interest is the gradient in height and exposure from the top of the canopy to the understory in forests.
-However, because a lot of the relevant research has focused on exposure gradients near ground level (e.g., comparisons of sun and shade leaves), we also review studies focused on exposure gradients.
+However, because a lot of the relevant research has focused on exposure gradients near ground level (e.g., comparisons of sun and shade leaves), and the implications [or utility] for ecosystem models, we also review studies focused on exposure gradients.